nautobot/nautobot-app-device-onboarding/FAQ.md

 ## Do I need to setup a dedicated RQ Worker node ?

-> **No**, The plugin is leveraging the existing RQ Worker infrastructure already in place in NetBox, the only requirement is to ensure the plugin itself is installed in the Worker node.
+> **No**, The plugin is leveraging the existing RQ Worker infrastructure already in place in Nautobot, the only requirement is to ensure the plugin itself is installed in the Worker node.

 ## Why don't I see a webhook generated when a new device is onboarded successfully ?

-> It's expected that any changes done asynchronously in NetBox currently (within a worker) will not generate a webhook.
+> It's expected that any changes done asynchronously in Nautobot currently (within a worker) will not generate a webhook.